 Each week, your child's key person will be on the ramp at home time if you would like to have a quick catch up.
 We are aware that it's not the same as coming into nursery and we miss working closely with families as we support your child's development and learning through play.
 Don't forget to stay in touch with regular updates and messages through Class Dojo to see what learning is happening across the nursery.
 You can always message, email or ring if you would like to arrange a time to speak with a member of staff.
-There will also be an opportunity this term for a 'drop in' style parents' evening with your child's key person.

 We believe in creating an enabling environment which supports children's early communication and wellbeing.
 We purposely choose natural resources, neutral colours and seasonal resources to support children's learning.
 We offer opportunities for children to access a range of textures of different weights and sizes to support their exploration of the world.
 The areas are carefully zoned so that the children can access equipment independently and return it as part of their play.
 Soft lighting, task lighting and natural light fill the spaces to support the zoning and create cosy spaces for children to interact and build their early language skills.
 We follow the Reggio Emilia Approach which considers the environment as the third teacher and that it's beauty is a crucial part of the child's experience.